DETAILED ACTION

 Garcia and Dombrowski were applied in the previous office action.

-With respect to claim 51, Garcia teaches a device for receiving fluid from a subject, comprising: a housing having an opening through which fluid is received from the subject (Fig. 4 shows a device for collecting a blood sample; housing 12 and opening at bottom contacts patient’s finger); a flow activator (needle 90) being arranged to cause fluid to be released from the subject (column 7, lines 36-46, further note that the limitation flow activator arranged to cause fluid to be released from the subject invokes 112(f), page 12 of the specification indicates the flow activator 90 includes one or more needles, as needle 90 of Garcia is disclosed as puncturing the finger to draw blood from capillaries needle 90 of Garcia reads on the flow activator of the claim); a vacuum source (column 7, lines 40-46 with regard release of diaphragm 49 creating a vacuum which draws blood through needle 90); a deployment actuator configured to move the flow activator in a deployment direction from a pre-deployment position (col.7, lines 24-40 which discloses that spring 44 is in a compressed state and once released drives core 34, housing core 46, probe 12 and needle 90 downwardly to puncture the finger); and a retraction actuator configured to move the flow activator in a retraction direction to a post-retraction position (needle is moved upwards and away from finger prior to pricking the patient’s finger; see Figs. 8-10).
+With respect to claim 51, Garcia teaches a device for receiving fluid from a subject, comprising: a housing having an opening through which fluid is received from the subject (Fig. 4 shows a device for collecting a blood sample; housing 12 and opening at bottom contacts patient’s finger); a flow activator (needle 90) being arranged to cause fluid to be released from the subject (column 7, lines 36-46, further note that the limitation flow activator arranged to cause fluid to be released from the subject invokes 112(f), page 12 of the specification indicates the flow activator 90 includes one or more needles, as needle 90 of Garcia is disclosed as puncturing the finger to draw blood from capillaries needle 90 of Garcia reads on the flow activator of the claim); a vacuum source (column 7, lines 40-46 with regard release of diaphragm 49 creating a vacuum which draws blood through needle 90); a deployment actuator configured to move the flow activator in a deployment direction from a pre-deployment position to a deployed position (col.7, lines 24-40 which discloses that spring 44 is in a compressed state and once released drives core 34, housing core 46, probe 12 and needle 90 downwardly to puncture the finger); and a retraction actuator configured to move the flow activator in a retraction direction from the deployed position to a post-retraction position (needle is moved upwards and away from finger prior to pricking the patient’s finger; see Figs. 8-10).

 However, Garcia does not explicitly teach the pre-deployment position of the flow activator is different than the post-retraction position of the flow activator.